mynodebtc/mynode/README.md

 <img src="images/1.png" width="800">

 ## Overview
-myNode aims to be the easiest way to run a dedicated, easy to use, Bitcoin Node and Lightning Wallet!
-By combining the best open source software with our UI, management, and monitoring software, you can easily, safely, and securely use Bitcoin and Lightning.

-myNode is a software that integrates a number of Bitcoin related open source projects and provides access to the Bitcoin and Lightning networks along with a number of other features!
-By using a dedicated device, like myNode 1, you get uptime, reliability, and ease-of-use that other software-only solutions cannot provide.
+myNode is a platform that provides uptime, reliability, ease-of-use and a huge variety of applications!
+By integrating a number of Bitcoin-related open source projects, it provides access to the Bitcoin and Lightning along with a number of other features.

-By running a Bitcoin node and Lightning on your myNode device, you maintain all the security and advantages originally intended in the Bitcoin protocol.
-Information about your Bitcoin addresses and spending is verified by your local node and removes the need to trust online 3rd parties for getting information about your funds.
+By running Bitcoin and Lightning on your myNode device, you maintain all the security and privacy originally intended in the Bitcoin protocol.
+Your transactions are verified by your local node and it removes the need to trust online 3rd parties for spending or verifying funds.

 ## myNode Premium
 myNode offers premium support, simplified upgrades and more!
 If you are running myNode Community Edition and want one-click upgrades or you want to purchase a supported, high quality device, please visit mynodebtc.com.